brianbader/fantasylineup/README.md

 - Custom restrictions (for example, running back and wide receiver cannot be on same team)

-** Please let me know if there is any other functionality you'd like to see! **
+** There is now an R Shiny app available for this: http://geekman1.shinyapps.io/FF_Lineup_Optimizer **